MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

 > - If you change settings at the resource level, the resource no longer inherits settings from its parent subscription unless you delete the settings you configured.

-## Modify plan settings
+## Modify plan feature settings

-You can modify plan settings as follows:
+Features are turned on by default when you enable Defender for Servers.
+You can modify plan features manually as follows:

 1. In subscription enabled for Defender for Cloud, select **Environment settings**.
 1. Under Cloud Workload Protection (CWP), in the **Servers** entry > **Monitoring coverage** column, select **Settings**.